 § 7028.
-Requests to Opt-In After Opting-Out of the Sale or Sharing of Personal Informationor Limiting the Use and Disclosure of Sensitive Personal Information.
+Requests to Opt-In After Opting-Oout of the Sale or Sharing of Personal Information.

-- (a) Requests to opt-in to the sale/sharing of personal information and requests to opt-in to the use and disclosure of sensitive personal information shall use a two-step opt-in process whereby the consumer shall first, clearly request to opt-in and then second, separately confirm their choice to opt-in. - (b) If a consumer who has opted-out of the sale or sharing of their personal information initiates a transaction or attempts to use a product or service that requires the sale or sharing of their personal information, a-the business may inform the consumer that the transaction, product, or service requires the sale of their personal information and provide instructions on how the consumer can provide consent to opt-in to the sale of or sharing of their personal information.
-The business shall comply with section 7004 when obtaining the consumer's consent. - (e) If a consumer who has exercised their right to limit initiates a transaction or attempts to use a product or service that requires the use or disclosure of sensitive personal information for purposes other than those set forth in subsection (1), the business may inform the consumer that the transaction, product, or service requires the use or disclosure of sensitive personal information for additional purposes and provide instructions on how the consumer may provide consent to use or disclose their sensitive personal information for those additional purposes.
+- (a) Requests to opt-in to the sale or sharing of personal information shall use a two-step opt-in process whereby the consumer shall first, clearly request to opt-in and then second, separately confirm their choice to opt-in. - (b) If a consumer who has opted-out of the sale or sharing of their personal information initiates a transaction or attempts to use a product or service that requires the sale or sharing of their personal information, a-the business may inform the consumer that the transaction, product, or service requires the sale or sharing of their personal information and provide instructions on how the consumer can provide consent to opt-in to the sale or sharing of their personal information.
 The business shall comply with section 7004 when obtaining the consumer's consent.